Title VI Program

 The City prohibits all discriminatory practices that may result in:

 - Denial to any individual of any service, financial aid, or benefit provided under the program to which they may be otherwise entitled;

 - Segregation or separate treatment in any part of the program;

-- Distinction in quality, quantity or manner in which the benefit is provided;
+- A distinction in quality, quantity, or manner in which the benefit is provided;

 How does the City of San Diego enforce Title VI?